-The online gaming market has shown positive growth in recent years.
-The global game win for online gaming, including all game segments, has been estimated at EUR 39.8 billion for 2016, an increase of 10 percent compared to the previous year.
-The corresponding size for the global online casino market has been estimated at EUR 10.0 billion in 2016, an increase of 7 percent for the year (source: H2 Gambling Capital, June 2017).
+The online gaming market has shown growth in recent years.
+The global game win for online gaming, including all game segments, has been estimated at EUR 40.5 billion for 2017, an increase of 9 percent compared to the previous year.
+The corresponding size for the global online casino market has been estimated at EUR 10.6 billion in 2017, an increase of 9 percent for the year (source: H2 Gambling Capital, February 2018).

 Among suppliers, the online gaming market is dominated by a handful of companies.
-Most of these offer a broader product portfolio than NetEnt, which remains focused on casino games, and many have also chosen to focus on the poker market.
+Most of these offer a broader product portfolio than NetEnt.

-NetEnt’s main competitors are Playtech and Microgaming, but there are also several smaller competitors.
-In the live casino segment, Evolution Gaming is the key competitor.
-In 2016 NetEnt had an estimated global market share of 15 percent, and 25 percent in Europe, based on market statistics from H2GC.
-The market share has risen steadily in the past few years.
+In 2017 NetEnt had an estimated global market share of 17 percent, and 28 percent in Europe, based on market statistics from H2GC.
 The future outlook for online gaming remains very bright and NetEnt has excellent prospects to continue gaining market share.